shubhamjain-tech/angular-java/spring-backend/README.md

-# Connect db to backend
+# Connect RDS-DB to backend

 Note: when u are created RDS then do this step
 Go to this location spring backend app conf database url path inside backend \